AdaCore/gnatstudio/docs/users_guide/main_window.rst

 :guilabel:`Files` view through the :menuselection:`Tools --> Views -->
 Files` menu.

-In this view, directories are displayed exactly as they're organized on the disk (including Windows drives).
+In this view, directories are displayed exactly as they are organized on the disk (including Windows drives).
 You can also explore each source file explored as described in :ref:`The_Project_View`.
 You can also drop files into the :guilabel:`Files` view to conveniently open a file.